 Align your website with your fitness business goals

 Today, a website is an integral part of your business.
 Before you start developing your fitness business website, review your fitness business goals.
 A good example of this can be a fitness business that sells a fitness course delivered to customers at their homes.
 This type of business should consider ecommerce website platforms because the ultimate business goal should be to sell online courses.

 If you are a personal trainer, you might want a simple five-page website that generates inquiries via web forms or helps visitors find your contact details.
-Constant contact’s AI-powered website builder can easily help you set up a custom-designed and mobile-responsive website in less than an hour.

 Why a mobile-responsive website?

 Having a website is just not enough.
 Your fitness business website should be mobile-responsive.
 A recent survey found that 52.2% of the worldwide online traffic came from mobile devices as compared to desktop.
 If your website is not mobile-responsive, you’ll lose business as users exit the website when the mobile experience is poor.

 Mobile responsiveness means that your website adapts to the device being used to access it.
 The user, on any type of device, should be able to read the information easily, navigate through the website, and is able to take actions such as buying fitness services or sending inquiries via a web contact form.

 The key aim of having a mobile-optimized user experience is to make the process of getting information and taking action on mobile devices as convenient as possible: The easier it is, the more likely your website visitors will be to take action and become customers or clients.